Types of Mortgages Explained & How to Choose the Right One

 • Buy to Let mortgage rates are typically higher than standard mortgages due to the greater risk involved.
 Find the Best Buy to Let mortgage rates (updated daily).

-• You’ll usually need at least a 20-25% deposit, plus arrangement fees can be higher than for residential mortgages and most Buy to Let mortgages are interest-only, read on for more on this.
+• You’ll usually need at least a 20-25% deposit, plus arrangement fees can be higher than for residential mortgages and most Buy to Let mortgages are interest-only.

 Let to Buy